Yandex Cloud

 Cluster-api-provider-yandex is a provider for deploying a self-managed Kubernetes cluster in Yandex Cloud infrastructure using the Kubernetes Cluster API.

-The cluster is deployed on virtual machines Yandex Compute Cloud and an L7 Yandex Application Load Balancer.
+The cluster is deployed based on Yandex Compute Cloud virtual machines and a Yandex Application Load Balancer.

-Advantages of using Yandex Cloud provider for creating clusters:
+Advantages of using the Yandex Cloud provider for creating clusters:

 • Integration with the Yandex Cloud API.